sazonovanton/SirChatalot/README.md

 ## Whitelisting users
 To add yourself to the whitelist, send the bot a message with one of the access codes (see *Configuration*).
 The bot will then add you to the whitelist and will send a message to you confirming that.
 Alternatively, you can add users to the whitelist manually.
 To do that, add the user's Telegram ID to the `./data/whitelist.txt` file.
+If no access codes are provided, anyone who not in the banlist will be able to use the bot.

 ## Banning Users
 To ban a user you should add their Telegram ID to the `./data/banlist.txt` file.
 Each ID should be on a separate line.